 And like you, I have a circle of friends.

-And as our candidates got engaged and a debate started happening and so forth, I started hearing.
+And as our candidates got engaged and the debates started happening and so forth, I started hearing, you know, everybody wants me to know what they think.

 Everybody.

-Everybody wants me to know that they're just as smart as I am and maybe smarter.
+And everybody wants me to know that they're just as smart as I am and maybe smarter.

-This is one reason why when I go places I don't talk.
+This is one reason why when I go places, I don't talk.

 I just sit there and listen and then try to figure my exit plan.

-But let's go down the list and this is not any particular order.
+But let's go down the list.

 And by the way, when I go through this, I want you to be cognizant of something.